How To Tamp Espresso: Essential Tips on Tamping Pressure

 … You must grind the coffee just fine enough, and tamp it down in the filter basket just firmly and uniformly enough, so that the barrier of ground coffee resists the pressure of the hot water sufficiently to produce a slow dribble of dark, rich liquid.

 To avoid this, you push down on the grounds in the portafilter resulting in a compressed puck.
 It resists the water, and that tension creates the taste and consistency of the shot (2).
 It can be a bit of trial and error to get this right, but it’s worth it.

 If it seems complicated, don’t let it intimidate you.
 Soon, it will be second nature.

-- Scale - A scale helps to maintain accuracy – and that is important for great espresso.
+- A Scale – helps to maintain accuracy (important for great espresso).
 To make a single shot of espresso, you need about 7-9 grams for a single and 14-18 for a double.

 Ok let’s get down to it.
 You’ve got your tamping items ready, it’s time to tamp, son!

 1: Even Out Your Grounds

 Put your measured coffee into the portafilter; then take your index finger and run it across the top of the portafilter, pushing off any extra grounds.
 It has to be even and level.
 Don’t put pressure on it until it is, or you will get an uneven extraction (4) – and that means a less than perfect taste.